Basking shark: Conservation

 Aside from direct catches, by-catches in trawl nets have been one of several threats to basking sharks.
-In New Zealand, basking sharks had been abundant historically; however, after the mass by-catches recorded in 1990s and 2000s, confirmations of the species became very scarce.
+In New Zealand, basking sharks had been abundant historically; however, after the mass by-catches recorded in the 1990s and 2000s, confirmations of the species became very scarce.
 Management plans have been declared to promote effective conservation.
 In June 2018 the Department of Conservation classified the basking shark as "Threatened - Nationally Vulnerable" under the New Zealand Threat Classification System.

 The eastern north Pacific Ocean population is a U.S. National Marine Fisheries Service species of concern, one of those species about which the U.S. Government's National Oceanic and Atmospheric Administration has some concerns regarding status and threats, but for which insufficient information is available to indicate a need to list the species under the U.S. Endangered Species Act (ESA).

 The IUCN Red List indicates this as an endangered species.

-The endangered aspect of this shark was publicised in 2005 with a postage stamp issued by Guernsey Post.
+The endangered aspect of this shark was publicized in 2005 with a postage stamp issued by Guernsey Post.

 Importance to humans

 Historically, the basking shark has been a staple of fisheries because of its slow swimming speed, placid nature, and previously abundant numbers.
 Commercially, it was put to many uses: the flesh for food and fishmeal, the hide for leather, and its large liver (which has a high squalene content) for oil.
 It is currently fished mainly for its fins (for shark fin soup).
 Parts (such as cartilage) are also used in traditional Chinese medicine and as an aphrodisiac in Japan, further adding to demand.

 As a result of rapidly declining numbers, the basking shark has been protected in some territorial waters and trade in its products is restricted in many countries under CITES.
 Among others, it is fully protected in the United Kingdom and the Atlantic and Mexican Gulf regions of the United States.
 Since 2008, it has been illegal to fish for, or retain if accidentally caught, basking sharks in waters of the European Union.
-It is partially protected in Norway and New Zealand, as targeted commercial fishing is illegal, but accidental bycatch can be used (in Norway any basking shark caught as bycatch and still alive must be released).
+It is partially protected in Norway and New Zealand, as targeted commercial fishing is illegal, but accidental bycatch can be used (in Norway, any basking shark caught as bycatch and still alive must be released).
 As of March 2010, it was also listed under Annex I of the CMS Migratory Sharks Memorandum of Understanding.